yue2388253/inet/tutorials/visualization/doc/step2.rst

 ---------

-Adding a map to the simulation model requires adding coordinate system module to the network, because the map geographical coordinates are assigned to the coordinate system module.
-(In the next step we will explain the reason in detail.)
+Adding a map to the simulation model requires adding coordinate system module to the network, because the map's geographical coordinates are assigned to the coordinate system module.
 We add an :ned:`OsgGeographicCoordinateSystem` module to the network and set the origin of the coordinate system in the ini file.